 An IEAT Free Zone is an area designated for the operation of industrial activities, commercial activities or other business for the purpose of economics, national security, public well-being, environmental management or other necessities as prescribed by the IEAT.
-Goods brought within the IEAT Free Zone are granted tax exemptions from import duty, excise tax and VAT and allows foreign investors to purchase and own real estate.
+Goods brought within an IEAT Free Zone are granted tax exemptions from import duty, excise tax and VAT and foreign investors are allowed to purchase and own real estate.